II. Accommodations – class days

 c.
 Collegio Priests pay the following rates (note: the Philippine Bishops commit themselves to subsidize the Collegio, hence, non-Filipinos are asked a corresponding additional contribution):

-v.
+iii.
 One day: €40 with complimentary breakfast, lunch and dinner.
-They should kindly inform the Procurator or the Rector one day before if they intend to eat lunch and/or dinner at the Collegio.
+They should kindly inform the Economus or the Rector one day before if they intend to eat lunch and/or dinner at the Collegio.
 (Note: the daily recommended donation for non-Collegio priests is €50.)

-4. The board and lodging fees cover your room (not the corridors outside your rooms) and meals, from October to June (9 months).
+4. The board and lodging fees cover your room (not the corridors outside your rooms) and meals (snacks not included but may be provided), from October to June (9 months) or by semester (October to mid-February, and mid-February to June).
 Room transfers are not allowed, except for special reasons to be determined by the Administrators.

 5. The phones in our rooms can receive calls passed from the Portineria.
 They also function as intercoms by directly dialing the corresponding room number you wish to reach.